willemw12/get_iplayer_downloader/README.md

 get\_iplayer\_downloader is a download utility for the BBC get\_iplayer program.

 This program is a graphical version of the command `get_iplayer --tree`, followed by `get_iplayer --pid` or `get_iplayer --info`.
-It displays programmes in a large treeview with two main columns: serie title and episode title plus description.
+It displays programmes in a large tree view with two main columns: serie title and episode title plus description.

 It is a small utility program for me to try and find out what can be done with standard Python and GTK+ 3.
 This is after I tried creating a version of the downloader with zenity in bash, which was far too slow.